LPlan 2040 - 2016 Update

 While American cities and counties have their own separate growth plans, the City of Lincoln and Lancaster County have a unified Comprehensive Plan.
 City and county officials have long believed the broadest common interests are served when we plan together.
 This is exemplified not only in a single City-County Comprehensive Plan but also in how the Plan is developed.
 For example, for more than 50 years a joint City- County Planning Department has overseen a single and unified planning process.
 This makes it easier to coordinate the entire planning process and to seek resolution to issues of joint concern.

-The development of the Plan begins with an initial draft document prepared by the City- County Planning Department.
-The development of the draft involves numerous citizens who contribute their views on the community's future.
+The development of the Plan begins with a review of the existing Plan document.
+The development of a new Plan involves numerous citizens who contribute their views on the community's future.
 The Plan's preparation is coordinated through the City-County Planning Commission - a nine-member citizen board appointed by the Mayor with the consent of the City Council and County Board.
 The Commission's responsibility is to review the draft Plan prepared by the Planning Director, to hold public hearings on the draft Plan and to then make recommendations to the elected boards on the draft Plan and the planning policies it contains.
 The elected boards receive the Planning Commission's recommendations and then, after conducting their own public hearings, vote to approve, deny or modify the Plan.
 The Lincoln City Charter does stipulate that the City Council (but NOT the County Board) must have a "super majority vote" (five affirmative votes) to modify or amend the Planning Commission's recommendations.

-The Comprehensive Plan goes through a major review and update process every five years.
-In between these major Plan updates are annual reviews of the policies and standards contained in the Plan.
-Elected and appointed officials, citizens and staff can and do propose amendments during this annual review process.
-These amendments are compiled into a single document and are subjected to a series of public hearings before the Planning Commission, City Council and County Board.
-Most recently the public hearings for the Annual Comprehensive Plan Review process have occurred from May through July.
-Plan amendment requests must be submitted to the Planning Department at the beginning of the calendar year so that they can be processed as part of the overall annual review process.
+The Comprehensive Plan goes through a major review and update process every ten years.
+In between these major Plan updates are more minor five year updates and other specific reviews of the policies and standards contained in the Plan.
+Elected and appointed officials, citizens and staff can and do propose amendments between the five year updates.
+These amendments are processed as they are received and are subjected to a series of public hearings before the Planning Commission, City Council and County Board.

 The adopted Comprehensive Plan serves as a formal guide for the hundreds of regulatory decisions made by the city and county each year on land development.
 It also provides the basis for crafting the multi-year program of capital improvements known as the CIP (Capital Improvement Program).